Drupal 7 is Ending: Here’s How to Move Your Content to WordPress.

 Note: This post was originally published on May 3, 2021.
 It has been updated to reflect new information, including an extension of the Drupal 7 end-of-life date.

-Drupal 7 was scheduled to reach its end-of-life date this year.
-That date has been extended until November 28, 2022, but it’s caused a lot of organizations to reconsider their website plans and many of them are looking to switch to WordPress.
+Drupal 7 was originally scheduled to reach its end-of-life date in 2021.
+That date has been extended several times and is now scheduled for November 1, 2023.
+A lot of organizations are reconsidering their website plans and many of them are looking to switch to WordPress.

 Making that switch, especially If you have a large website and need to migrate all of your content out of Drupal and into WordPress, can be a challenge.
 So, let’s break down some approaches you can use here.

 There are essentially three key issues: getting your content out of Drupal, getting your content into WordPress, and preserving your search engine rankings in the process.
 Let’s take them one at a time.

 This is probably the biggest challenge.
 There are basically 4 ways: